bestmods/bestmods-old/README.md

 ## Installation & Deployment
 The project utilizes [Laravel](https://laravel.com/), [Tailwind CSS](https://tailwindcss.com/), [jQuery](https://jquery.com/), and [DataTables](https://datatables.net/) (for listing mods).
 Installation on a Linux server is fairly simple.
 However, I'd recommend making sure you have at least NodeJS `16.x`, Composer `2.2.x`, and NPM `8.x.x`.

 Additionally, we currently use [Auth0](https://auth0.com/) for authentication with a custom role-based system.
-Uses with the `Admin` role may create mods, seeds, and games through the `/create` route.
+Users with the `Admin` role may create mods, seeds, and games through the `/create` route.

 ```bash
 # Install PHP and required packages.